Changes to UK company law. The Economic Crime and Corporate Transparency Act.

 • accountants

-Identity verification checks by authorised agents must meet the same level of assurance as those who verify directly with Companies House.
+Identity verification checks by ACSPs must meet the same level of assurance as those who verify directly with Companies House.

-We’ll publish detailed guidance for authorised agents on these identity verification requirements.
+We’ll publish detailed guidance for ACSPs on these identity verification requirements.